 A Personal Letter from Ms. Michelle: Director, Owner, Mother of Three

-Megan Talamantez teaches our Intermediate/Advanced Pointe and Upper Division classes as well as creates choreography for our Nutcracker and Year-End Finale Performances.
-She is married to Orlando and they have two beautiful girls, Giselle and Penelope, who we are proud to have in our ballet family!
+Megan Talamantez teaches our Upper Division classes as well as creates choreography for our Nutcracker and Year-End Finale Performances.
+She is married to Orlando and they have two beautiful girls, Giselle and Penelope.
+They are expecting a beautiful baby boy coming in January 2018!

 Carrie Hansen has worked with our Youth Dance Theatre students since 2010 in conditioning and strengthening our dancers.
-She teaches our conditioning and flexibility classes, along with managing our stage in all aspects for our Nutcracker and Year-End Finale Performances.
+She is our Stage Manager for our Nutcracker and Year-End Finale Performances.
 She is married to Brent and they have five beautiful children, including two ballerinas, Myah and Megan, who we adore in our ballet family!

-Brooklyn Atkinson teaches our Ballet 2, 3, and 4 levels.
-She continues her studies as a student at Utah State University.
-She is Youth Dance Theatre's Assistant for our Nutcracker and Year-End Finale Performances.
-She loves cats and we love her like a sister in our ballet family.
+Brooklyn Atkinson is our Youth Dance Theatre Assistant Director for our Nutcracker and Year-End Finale Performances.
+She is a graduate from Utah State University in 2017, loves cats, and we love her like a sister in our ballet family!

-Kali Hudson continues as a teacher for our Ballet 1 and 2 levels.
+Kali Hudson teaches our Ballet 1 and 2 levels.
 She is married to Clay and, together, they love their family of puppies.
-We love them as well and are so glad she's a part of our ballet family.
+They are expecting their first child in December 2017 and we can't wait to find out what they are going to be bringing home to love!

 About Classical Youth Ballet